Jump to section

 3. Whether these investments and services are commercial, in-kind or pro bono engagements.

-The infrastructure business including power generation, water production, transportation and communication, which we provide on a global scale, contributes to the "development and advancement of society".
+The infrastructure business including power generation, water production, transportation and communication, which we provide on a global scale, contributes to the "Build resilient and prosperous society".
 We will continue our efforts to contribute to the development of local society and economy as well as improving people's living standards through our sound business activities.

 While society seeks for sustainable development, the expectation for infrastructure business has also shifted.